Sweden Admits Virus Response Could Have Been Better - UrduPoint

 "If we were to encounter the same disease with everything we know about it today, I think we would end up doing something in between what Sweden and the rest of the world has done," Tegnell told Swedish Radio.

+"I think if we as a society had looked more at them...that could have made a difference," he said.

+"Maybe earlier testing could have made some kind of difference, especially among the elderly homes."
+Sweden did ban visits to nursing homes.

-Sweden has so far reported 40,803 confirmed cases and 4,542 deaths, a toll far greater than neighbouring countries and described by Tegnell as "absolutely" too high.
+Sweden has so far reported 40,803 confirmed cases and 4,542 deaths, a toll far greater than neighboring countries -- and one described by Tegnell as "absolutely" too high.

-He stressed however that he was still unsure which added measures would have made a difference.
+Tegnell told Swedish Radio that he was still unsure which parts of society could have been shut down to make a difference.

 "It would be good to know more precisely what you should shut down to better prevent a spread of the infection," he said.